inab/oeb_general_docs/technical_references/2_scientific_datasets.md

 # Scientific Datasets

-## Datasets: types and cross-references
+## Datasets: Types and cross-references

 OpenEBench data types are defined in the data model, within the 'Dataset' schema.
 These types correspond to the different types of